euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 Results
 ```````

-The above script saves results into ``'thermoelasticity.vtk'`` file and also
+The above script saves the domain geometry as well as the temperature and
+displacement fields into a VTK file called ``'thermoelasticity.vtk'`` and also
 displays the results using Mayavi.
 The results are shown in Figures
 :ref:`temperature` and :ref:`displacement`.